EmpathyApp/EmpathyApp/docs/intro/interactive-intro.md

 9. Drag the slider

-10. Click the donate button to open the stripe dialog
+10. Click the donate button to open the Stripe dialog

 11. Fill in the test credit card details:
   1. One of your email addresses